- The Problem

 - The Stakes

 Most small shop woodworkers don't realize how big the stakes are when it comes to the hazards of fine wood dust.
-The 2000 U.S. census shows woodworking is the fourth largest employer, and if home construction is considered then woodworking accounts for over half of the U.S. economy.
+The 2000 U.S. census shows woodworking is the fourth largest employer, and if home construction is included then woodworking accounts for over half of the U.S. economy.
 Paper products should also be included.
 In short, woodworking and wood products can make or break our economy.
 The peer reviewed medical research and medical insurance data overwhelmingly show that wood dust exposure causes lots of serious health problems, significantly worsens age related diseases, and reduces our life spans.
 Similar disclosure on the hazards of asbestos killed that industry.
-If even a fraction of the same impact hit U.S. wood associated industries the impact could devastate our economy.
+If even a fraction of the same impact hit U.S. wood associated industries that could devastate our economy.
 It is no wonder that private and government efforts to make repair are being done very quietly and carefully.
 Meanwhile we have a confused mess of often contradictory information.

 - Government Confusion